 *minimum number of bookings required, see ts & c's for full details

 Book and pay your 20% deposit by 31st December 2017 and lock in the early bird price of $5590!

 - Experienced Australian expedition leader for the entire duration of the itinerary

 - Airport transfers

-- 3 Nights accommodations at Kathmandu with breakfast
+- 3 Nights accommodation in Kathmandu with breakfast

 - Kathmandu – Lukla return flight and airport departure taxes